 Credit for Prior Learning

-Currently, students at Clark may utilize the following types of PLA through the Credit for Prior Learning (CPL) Program:
+Currently, students at Clark may utilize the following types of Prior Learning Assessment through the Academic Credit for Prior Learning (ACPL) Program:

 Students who believe that previous experience has provided them with the competencies essential for passing a course may request to challenge that course.
 A course challenge process may be used when: